GenesisFan64/Marsiano-MARS/README.md

 - FM bit: This bit tells which system side (Genesis or 32X) can read/write to the Super VDP (The framebuffer and 256-color palette), if a CPU with NO permission touches the Super VDP, it will freeze the entire system (32X add-on or Genesis), on emulation nothing happens.
 - BUS fighting on SH2: If any of the SH2 CPUs WRITE the same location at the same time it will crash the add-on.
 (Only checked SDRAM area, and the comm ports)
 - PWM's sound limit for each channel (Left and Right) is $3FF, NOT $FFF mentioned in the docs
-- SDRAM is a little slower for code: Found this while checking the PWM playback: on SDRAM the playback code struggled to play while on Cache it worked as it supposed to.
-ANY code that requires to process things fast it must be done on the current SH2's cache (at $C0000000, $800 bytes max, NOT $1000, GensKmod's debugger shows it as $1000 bytes long) (TODO: Maybe check this again)
+- SDRAM is a little slower for code (Found this while checking the PWM playback): On SDRAM the PWM playback code struggled to play while on Cache it worked as it supposed to.
+ANY code that requires to process things fast MUST be done on the current SH2's cache (at $C0000000, $800 bytes max) (TODO: Maybe check this again)
-- If the SH2 peforms DMA (Channel 0) on the background and the DESTINATION gets touched (READ or WRITE) it will abort the DMA transfer entirely.
+- If the SH2 peforms DMA (Channel 0) on the background and the DESTINATION gets poked (READ or WRITE) it will abort the DMA transfer entirely.

 A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X inserted.
 If it doesn't boot or freezes: I probably broke something without testing on HW